eljefe7000/RestApiToText/README.md

 ## Changes by Version
+<u>1.4.0.1</u>
+1. Fixed issue where body was not being returned on all calls.

 <u>1.4.0.0</u>
 1. Added the ability to use an environment variable in the body and the URL.
 2. Added the ability to show the response on the same page as the REST call.